Sweetheart Like You: Reception and legacy

 "Sweetheart Like You" ranked 42nd in a Paste list of "The 42 Best Bob Dylan Songs".
 In an article accompanying the list, critic Holly Gleason wrote, "Bob Dylan is nobody’s feminist, but with this lean ballad, he offers a truth about the challenges facing those pioneering women in the music business.
-Believed to be written about his ‘80s/’90s business associate Deborah Gold, the notion of 'you could be known as the most beautiful woman to crawl across cut glass to make a deal' rings true for generations of women".
+Believed to be written about his ‘80s/’90s business associate Deborah Gold, the notion of 'you could be known as the most beautiful woman who ever crawled across cut glass to make a deal' rings true for generations of women".

 The song has received criticism for the lyric "a woman like you should be at home/That's where you belong".
 In a 1984 interview, Dylan stated that the line did not come across as he had intended, stating "I could easily have changed that line to make it not so overly, uh, tender, you know?
 But I think the concept still woulda been the same.
 You see a fine-lookin' woman walking down the street, you start goin', 'Well, what are you doin' on the street?
 You're so fine, what do you need all this for?'"
 In The Cambridge Companion to Bob Dylan, Jonathan Lethem notes that "for most listeners the line will be redeemed by both context and presentation."

 Joni Mitchell has cited "Sweetheart Like You" as one of her favorite Dylan songs "for its Damon Runyon style of storytelling", and included it on her "Artist's Choice: Joni Mitchell---music that matters to her" compilation released through Starbucks in 2005.

 Amy Ray of the Indigo Girls referred to it in 2021 as her favorite track on Infidels, which she cited as one of her favorite Dylan albums.

 Other versions

-An alternate take of the song from the Infidels sessions in 1983, with somewhat different lyrics, was included on the 2021 compilation album The Bootleg Series Vol. 16: Springtime in New York 1980–1985.
+An alternative take of the song from the Infidels sessions in 1983, with somewhat different lyrics, was included on the 2021 compilation album The Bootleg Series Vol. 16: Springtime in New York 1980–1985.